nopSolutions/nopCommerce-Docs/developer/tutorials/azure-publish.md

 ![azure-publish_9](_static/azure-publish/azure-publish_9.png)

 IIS is used to host ASP.NET Core web applications, its role will be reduced to a proxy server.
 Hosting of ASP.NET Core applications on IIS occurs using the native AspNetCoreModule, which is configured to redirect requests to the Kestrel web server.
-This module controls the start of the external process dotnet.exe, within which the application is hosted, and forwards all requests from IIS to this host process.
+This module controls the start of the external process `dotnet.exe`, within which the application is hosted, and forwards all requests from IIS to this host process.

 After installing this package, run the **iisreset** command on the command line or manually restart IIS so that the server applies the changes.